Event

 November 22, 2024

-On November 22, 2024, the Federal Reserve Bank of New York will host a hybrid symposium titled “The U.S. Labor Market in the 21st Century.”
-The goal of the symposium, which is being organized by the New York Fed's Applied Macroeconomics and Econometrics Center, is to stimulate a thought-provoking debate among academics, practitioners, and policymakers on the state of the U.S. labor market currently and over the next decade.
-The event will include presentations, followed by Q&A, on the following topics: measuring slack in the labor market; wage and price dynamics; and competition in the labor market and the behavior of labor’s share.
+On November 22, 2024, the Federal Reserve Bank of New York hosted a hybrid symposium titled “The U.S. Labor Market in the 21st Century.”
+The goal of the symposium, which was organized by the New York Fed's Applied Macroeconomics and Econometrics Center, was to stimulate a thought-provoking debate among academics, practitioners, and policymakers on the state of the U.S. labor market currently and over the next decade.
+The event included presentations, followed by Q&A, on the following topics: measuring slack in the labor market; wage and price dynamics; and competition in the labor market and the behavior of labor’s share.

 Event Details